 The standard provides for accounting of joint arrangements by focusing on the rights and obligations of the arrangement, rather than its legal form.
-The standard also eliminates the option to account for jointly controlled entities using the proportionate consolidation method.
-The new standard is effective for periods beginning on or after January 1, 2013, with early application permitted, and is not expected to significantly impact the Company.
+This standard also eliminates the option to account for jointly controlled entities using the proportionate consolidation method.